jisukim97/pintos-project/README.md

 ### User Program (2)

 To use file system, we have to implement system calls about file system: create, remove, open, close, filesize, read, write, seek, tell

+## project3
+### Threads
+Default scheduler used in pintos is a Round-Robin scheduler without considering priority and aging issue.
+In this project, we will upgrade the scheduler to consider both issues and also make alarm clock system call more efficient.
+To achieve efficiency, we have to convert original method of busy waiting to sleep/awake technique.